-THE GENERAL INDENTURE OF TRUST Reference is made to the Indenture, for full details of all of the terms of the 2024A Bonds, the security provisions appertaining thereto, and the definition of any terms used but not defined in this OFFICIAL STATEMENT.
+THE GENERAL INDENTURE OF TRUST

+Reference is made to the Indenture, for full details of all of the terms of the 2024 Bonds, the security provisions appertaining thereto, and the definition of any terms used but not defined in this OFFICIAL STATEMENT.

 (The remainder of this page has been intentionally left blank.)

-(This page has been intentionally left blank.)